neoceph/FAME/docs/developerReadme/development.md

 ## restructred text live preview on vscode

 - need the extension `pip install esbonio` and 'esbonio'.
 After that make sure python path is manually setup if esbonio is having difficulty finding the python interpreter.
-You can do that by going to 'File->Preference->Settings' and finding Esbonio>Server:Python Path
+You can do that by going to `File->Preference->Settings` and finding `Esbonio>Server:Python Path` For example: `C:\\msys64\\ucrt64\\bin\\python.exe`

 ## restructured text cheatsheet